Instructions to authors

 Manuscripts must be submitted online in a double-spaced, blinded format, with pages numbered, in at least 12-point type, do not insert line numbers.
 Any manuscript without page numbers will not be considered and will be returned immediately to the author.
 Please note that a lack of proper formatting, spelling, and reference citations will slow down a paper’s review and its ultimate disposition, so these items should be checked before submission.
 Once the manuscript has been prepared according to the information below, please visit http://mc.manuscriptcentral.com/aje to submit.
 Instructions on how to submit your manuscript online can be found by clicking here.

 When uploading the manuscript to the Web site, please delete any text reference to the paper's authors, affiliations, and acknowledgments.
 Each manuscript, when submitted, must include a word count for both the abstract and the text, exclusive of references, tables, and figure legends.
 If the manuscript cannot be submitted online, please contact the American Journal of Epidemiology, Candler Building, 111 Market Place, Suite 840, Baltimore, MD 21202-6709, USA (telephone: 410-223-1649) for further instructions.
 The author who submits the manuscript will remain the contact author throughout the entire publishing process.
-At the time of submission, all authors must sign the signature form to confirm that they agree to the submission of the paper.
+At the time of submission, the corresponding author must confirm that all authors meet the authorship criteria (see “Authorship” below) and have seen and approved of the paper.
 When the final revision of the manuscript has been accepted, the senior author must sign a Publication Agreement (see "Copyright") and a statement accepting responsibility for publication charges.

 Authorship credit should be based on criteria developed by the International Committee for Medical Journal Editors (ICMJE): (1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; (2) drafting the article or reviewing it and, if appropriate, revising it critically for important intellectual content; (3) final approval of the version to be published.
 Authors should meet conditions (1) and (2) and (3).
 In addition, each author must certify that he or she has participated sufficiently in the work to believe in its overall validity and to take public responsibility for appropriate portions of its content.